Ahmed-HydroAI/Efficient3DNowcasting/README.md

 ✅ Runtime and FLOP analysis (if ptflops is installed)

 📄 License
-This project is open-source under the MIT License.
-See LICENSE for details.
+This project is licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0).
+See the LICENSE file for details.

 📬 Contact
 For questions or collaborations, contact: